 In this tutorial, you will learn how to install PHP on Ubuntu 22.04 LTS system.
-This tutorial is also compatible with Ubuntu 20.04, and 18.04 systems.
+This tutorial is also compatible with Ubuntu 20.04 LTS, and Ubuntu 18.04 LTS systems.

 Before We Begin

-First, login to the Ubuntu 22.04 via console.
-Then update the Apt cache and upgrade the current packages of system using the following command:
+First, log in to Ubuntu 22.04 via the console.
+Then update the Apt cache and upgrade the current packages of the system using the following command:

 sudo apt update && sudo apt upgrade